diku-dk/futhark-book/language.rst

     type complex = {re: f64, im: f64}

-We can construct values of record type with a *record expression*, which consists of field assignments enclosed in curly braces:
+We can construct values of a record type with a *record expression*, which consists of field assignments enclosed in curly braces:

 ::